total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

 };
 ```

-Now when we hover over a call to `uniqueArray`, we can see that it is typed as unknown:
+Now when we hover over a call to `uniqueArray`, we can see that it is inferring the type as `unknown`:

 ```typescript
 const result = uniqueArray([1, 1, 2, 3, 4, 4, 5]);